 Outfits and accessories are created and designed by fashion designers.
 They might specialize in Haute fashion, ready-to-wear clothing, widespread clothing, sportswear, formal wear, accessories, or shoes.

 Designers examine fashion trends to generate innovative designs.
 They frequently use design tools to make items and work on projects with designers.
 Fashion designers begin a design project by sketching, evaluating textiles, and creating a prototype.
 Some designers develop exhibits or fashion lines highlighting a particular concept or trend.
 Then, they make items for fashion weeks in New York, Paris, Milan, and London.
 Other designers work for big businesses, pitching concepts to creative directors and designing seasonal ranges.
-Designers also join hands in working with people like stylists, pattenmakers, costume designers, seamstress, magazine editors etc.
+Designers also join hands in working with people like stylists, patternmakers, costume designers, seamstresses, magazine editors, etc.

 Many designers master marketing and commercial skills in addition to fashion.
 Experience in fashion merchandising assists designers in getting their creations into retail establishments and marketing their work to clients.